-As repeatedly noted of for months, this is also consistent with serial downbeat OECD indications on a weaker global outlook.
-We saw more of the same in the most recent (July) OECD Composite Leading Indicators (http://bit.ly/2SdMtWx) last week Monday
+As repeatedly noted for months, this is also consistent with serial downbeat OECD indications on a weaker global outlook.
+We saw more of the same in the most recent (July) OECD Composite Leading Indicators (http://bit.ly/2SdMtWx) last week Monday.

 And that outlook continues to be clouded by the US-China situation despite the ostensible 'breakthrough' at the G20 meeting.
-Especially note the Chinese economic numbers highlighted above and the degree to which that is not going to bring any forbearance to their trace stance.
+Especially note the recent Chinese Q2 GDP (see Monday's research note) and the degree to which that is not going to bring any forbearance to their trade stance (also discussed in Monday's note.)